peteroupc/peteroupc.github.io/randomfunc.md

 ## Gamma Distribution

 The following method generates a random number that follows a gamma distribution.
+The gamma distribution models expected lifetimes.
 The method given here is based on Marsaglia and Tsang's method from 2000.

-    METHOD GammaDist(a)
+    METHOD GammaDist(meanLifetime)
-        if a <= -1: return error
+        if meanLifetime <= -1: return error
-        d = a
+        d = meanLifetime
         v = 0
-        if a < 1: d = d + 1
+        if meanLifetime < 1: d = d + 1
         d = d - (1/3) // NOTE: 1/3 must be a fractional number
         c = 1 / sqrt(9 * d)
         loop